Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Itineraries and boundary symbols

-Recall that we have chosen the extended dreadlocks so as to avoid all further singular values, so $w$ is a regular value and hence $p\in\C$.
+Recall that we have chosen the extended filaments so as to avoid all further singular values, so $w$ is a regular value and hence $p\in\C$.
 We say that $p$ is a \emph{Julia regular boundary point}.